Backing Interior Away from Steep National Park Fee Hike

-Low fees ensure our treasured public lands do not become playgrounds for the affluent alone: national parks are an honored American legacy–precisely because they ensure access regardless of income level, race or demographic.
+Low fees ensure our national treasures do not become playgrounds for the affluent alone: national parks are an honored American legacy–precisely because they ensure access regardless of income level, race or demographic.

 Forcing the Trump adminstration to backtrack on their questionable agenda shows just how powerful your activism can be.

 You spoke up, and Secretary Zinke and the Department of the Interior were forced to listen.